-Upon receiving a tentative acceptance into the EMS program, students will be provided with an additional CastleBranch package code.
-A deadline will be established for the purchase and completion of the drug test.
+Upon receiving a tentative acceptance into the EMS program, students will be provided with an additional instruction for completing a background check, drug screen, purchasing uniforms, and textbooks.
+A deadline will be established for the purchase and completion of the background & drug test.
 Failure to complete the drug test by this deadline will result in the forfeiture of the student's acceptance into the program, which will then be offered to another candidate.